 To help you make sense of wedding insurance plans, including what’s covered and what’s not, we’ve put together this handy guide to wedding insurance, complete with advice from a financial expert.

-What Is Wedding Insurance?
+What is Wedding Insurance?

-Do We Need Wedding Insurance?
+Do I Need Wedding Insurance?

 What Does Wedding Insurance Cover?

 Every wedding insurance policy is a little different, so it’s best to check the small print before signing up.
 However, most wedding insurance policies do cover the following:

 1. The venue closing or cancelling your booking – this covers floods, fire or financial problems at the venue that mean it can no longer honour your booking.
 This will likely come under ‘cancellation cover’ in the insurance document.

 2. Cancellation due to illness, accident or death of wedding party or close family members – you will be covered if you or your spouse-to-be, your maid of honour, best man or close family member is taken ill as long as it’s not linked to a pre-existing medical condition.

 The same people will be covered in case of accident or death as well as being unexpectedly called for jury service or being posted overseas in the military.